wardenmolly/runestone/pip/source/Classes/classesintro.rst

 --------------------------

 Functions and methods can return objects.
 This is actually nothing new since everything in Python is an object and we have been returning values for quite some time.
-The difference here is that we want to have the method create an object using the constructor and then return it as the value of the method.
+(You can also have lists or tuples of object instances, etc.)  The difference here is that we want to have the method create an object using the constructor and then return it as the value of the method.